 As a DIY painter or a woodworker, you can use them on surfaces like timber, concrete, plastic, glass, ceramics, tiles, and metals.

-Not only on smooth surfaces, but you can even use them to mark a thick waxy line on materials that are oily, wet, slick, or rough.
-That’s the reason it’s also found useful in plumbing.
+Not only on smooth surfaces, but you can even use them to mark a thick waxy line on oily, wet, slick, or rough materials.
+That’s the reason it’s also found helpful in plumbing.